devopsext/telegraf/plugins/inputs/rancher_1_x/README.md

   # Rancher API timeout in seconds.
 Default value - 5
   api_timeout_sec = 5

+  # Initial offset - for the first collection.
+  # Standard syntax supported (should be equal to interval)
+  offset = "60s"

   # Service event types to be included into statistics.
   # 'like' syntax supported - "%.trigger%"